seanredmond/marcxella/README.md

     > rec.titleStatement.value
      => "Kindred /Octavia E. Butler."

 There are also methods to get an array of each of the main categories of fields.
-Each of these return an array of all the fields in the record of the given category:
+Each of these returns an array of all the fields in the record of the given category:

     > rec.controlFields # 00X
     > rec.codes         # 01X-09X